townhallproject/townHallProject/README.md

 ## Bootstrap

-Make changes to customboot.less
+- Make changes to customboot.less
-Run grunt dist-css to create new bootstrap.min.css
+- Run grunt dist-css
+- New changes will be written to bootstrap.min.css